 Do you have an evacuation plan for your pet?

 While Australia is quite geologically stable, we certainly experience our fair share of natural disasters.
-Most of us will remember the 2011 floods that affected Queensland - how could anyone forget paying $10 a banana for the months that followed!
+With the February 2022 floods ravaging northern NSW and South East Queensland, we've learned how quickly situations can evolve and how important it is to have a plan in place to keep all family members safe.
 Likewise, the bushfire event of early 2020 was enough to shake the nation to its core.
 It's safe to say that the lives of many Australians are affected every year and our country is no stranger to floods, fires, heatwaves and cyclones.
 While some disasters are more predictable, others may strike while you are at work or out running errands and it's best to always be prepared for the worst.

 We've compiled some tips below to help prepare you and your pets in the event they need to be evacuated.